aaronfinke/StreamSampling.py/README.md

 - Each element has an associated weight that affects its probability of being selected
 - You want constant memory usage regardless of stream size

-The algorithm is adapted from **"Weighted Reservoir Sampling with Replacement from Multiple Data Streams, A. Meligrana, 2024"**.
+The algorithm is adapted from ["Weighted Reservoir Sampling with Replacement from Multiple Data Streams, A. Meligrana, 2024"](https://arxiv.org/html/2403.20256v3).

 ### Key Features